nikitavoloboev/data/focusing/habits.md

 `Cardio / Weights` is autofilled through my health data.
 It includes workout minutes from running/cycling & bodyweight/lifting workouts.
 Bodyweight/lifting is tracked with [Strong](https://strong.app) & [Streaks Workout](https://streaksworkout.com) apps.
 It also includes yoga (tracked with [Down Dog](https://www.downdogapp.com)).

-`No wasted time | Make/Learn` is marked as done when I spent the day mindfully working towards my goals.
-Building ideas, learning or writing.
-The time I spent is tracked with tools like [Timing](../macOS/apps/timing.md).

 `Plan | Focus | One Task` is marked as done when I planned the day and followed through in working through the events.
 I also didn't get distracted from the tasks I have assigned myself to do & worked on [one task at a time](../research/solving-problems.md).

+`Make/Learn Write/Share` is marked as done when I spent the day mindfully working towards my goals.
+Building ideas, learning, writing & sharing.
+The time I spent is tracked with tools like [Timing](../macOS/apps/timing.md).

 ## Notes